How to Make a 1990s House Look More Modern

 Have you been hankerin’ for floral window valances stuffed with plastic grocery bags for extra volume?
-Or maybe you want to update your home with rose coloured carpet and hunter green walls topped off with a floral wallpaper border.
+Or maybe you want to update your home with rose-colored carpet and hunter-green walls topped off with a floral wallpaper border?
 And dare I mention sponge paint?

 I mean, at the time, those choices were TRENDY, right?
 But that’s the problem when you decorate based on what’s TRENDY – it doesn’t always stay that way.
 Sure, you might happen on some timeless element that can stretch into the next few decades, but chances are – you’re going to have to do a small OR LARGE scale renovation to update your home for either personal use or resale.

 So, today, we’re going to talk about a few ways to update your 1990’s home and bring it into the 21st century.
-Now, because I ONLY use photos from my Online Colour Consulting clients, not ALL of these homes are necessarily 1990’s, but they’ll still give you the general idea of what I’m talking about.
+Now, because I ONLY use photos from my Online Color Consulting clients, not ALL of these homes are necessarily 1990s, but they’ll still give you the general idea of what I’m talking about.

 Brass is one of the FIRST signs of a home that was built or renovated in the ’90s.
 And while gold finishes have made a HUGE comeback, the lines tend to be cleaner and even then, it too will have its time in the sun and will slowly fade away.